 Seattle, WA, United States

-Last login about 19 hours ago
+Last login 9 days ago

 Join Couchsurfing to see Ray's full profile.
 It's free!View Full Profile